zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Almost every government has a large bureaucracy, a complicated system of offices and departments and “bureaus,” which is jus t another name for a division of the government.
 We can also have a bureaucracy i n a large company, but usually we associate it with the government and wit h “inefficiency” – with not being a very fast or efficient way to do something.

 This dialogue is about dealing with bureaucracy, an d it begins with Jogi saying, “I knew when I got this government contract that it wo uld be a two-edged sword.”
-A “contract” is a legal agreement, an official agreem ent, between two people or two organizations, each promising to do something for t he other.
+A “contract” is a legal agreement, an official agreem ent, between two people or two organizations, each promising to do something for the other.

 Jogi has a contract with the government, but he cal ls it a “two-edged sword.”
 “Two-edged” (edged) refers to a knife or some sharp  object that is sharp on both sides.
 A “sword” (sword) is like a large knife that  you would use to fight someone or kill someone.
 The meaning of the phrase, however , is that this is a situation that has some advantages and some disadvantages – s ome good things and some bad things.